tonyjie/cs6120-hw/lesson8/README.md

 ## Rigorously evaluate its performance impact.
 If you choose LLVM, select an existing (small!) benchmark suite such as [Embench](https://www.embench.org/).

+I'm still figuring out how to use `Embench`.
+It seems that I can't directly use its source code as it doesn't have a `main` function.

 ## Commands